Medical Device Registration

 A HIRA process is required to obtain an EDI code when the product is used in hospitals as a consumable product.
-Legal timeframe is 100 working days.
+Normal legal timeframe is 100 working days.

 Korea License Holding Service

-This is to provide in-Korea legal representation services for an overseas medical device manufacturer, which can be an economic way to control over a medical device license when an overseas device manufacturer does not have an office in Korea.
+Our in-Korea legal representation services for overseas medical device manufacturers can be an economical way to maintain control over device licenses/certificates when the manufacturers do not have their own offices in Korea.

 Medical Device Determination

-- MFDS: Ministry of Food and Drug Safe
+- MFDS : Ministry of Food and Drug Safety

 Need more details?
 Contact us